-Under the employment agreement with Mr. Plush in effect as of December 31, 2023, in the event of a termination of his employment by the Company without "Cause" or by the NEO for "Good Reason" (as these terms are defined in the agreements, and collectively a "Qualifying Termination") unrelated to a change in control, Mr. Plush would be entitled to receive one and a half times the sum of (i) the base salary and (ii) the average of the annual bonuses earned for the three full years preceding the year in which such Qualifying Termination occurs or, if less than three years, the greater of (A) the average of the annual bonuses earned for all full years preceding the year in which the termination occurs, or (B) if less than one year, the target annual bonus in effect for the year in which the termination occurs, which sum shall be payable in substantially equal installments over a period of 18 months in accordance with the Bank's normal payroll practices; and reimbursements under COBRA (as defined in the agreements), if properly elected for a period of up to 18 months following the date of termination.
+Under the employment agreement with Mr. Plush, in the event of a termination of his employment by (i) the Company other than a termination for "Cause", "Disability" or death, or (2) by Mr. Plush for "Good Reason" (as these terms are defined in the agreements, and collectively a "Qualifying Termination") unrelated to a change in control, Mr. Plush is entitled to receive two times the sum of (i) the base salary and (ii) the average of the annual bonuses earned for the three full years preceding the year in which such Qualifying Termination occurs or, if less than three years, the greater of (A) the average of the annual bonuses earned for all full years preceding the year in which the termination occurs, or (B) if less than one year, the target annual bonus in effect for the year in which the termination occurs, which sum shall be payable in substantially equal installments over a period of 24 months in accordance with the Bank's normal payroll practices; reimbursements under COBRA (as defined in the agreements), if properly elected for a period of up to 18 months following the date of termination; continue to provide term life insurance coverage for 24 months following the termination date; and outplacement services incurred by Mr. Plush during the 12 month period following the termination date up to a total of \$25,000.